apache/flink-web/_posts/2020-07-14-application-mode.md

 ## Current Deployment Modes

-Before the introduction of the Application Mode, Flink allowed users to execute an application either on a Session or a Per-Job Cluster.
+Before the introduction of the Application Mode in version 1.11, Flink allowed users to execute an application either on a *Session* or a *Per-Job Cluster*.
 The differences between the two have to do with the cluster lifecycle and the resource isolation guarantees they provide.

 ### Session Mode

-Session mode assumes an already running cluster and uses the resources of that cluster to execute any submitted application.
+Session Mode assumes an already running cluster and uses the resources of that cluster to execute any submitted application.
 Applications executed in the same (session) cluster use, and consequently compete for, the same resources.
 This has the advantage that you do not pay the resource overhead of spinning up a full cluster for every submitted job.
 But, if